tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 "Productivity is for robots.
 What humans are going to be good at is asking questions, being creative, and experiencing."

-**"Desire is a contract you make with yourself to be unhappy until you get what you want."**
+**Desire is a contract you make with yourself to be unhappy until you get what you want.**

-**"judge a person by his/her questions rather than his/her answers."**
+**judge a person by his/her questions rather than his/her answers.**

 **"my goal for each reader to like 50%, love 25%, and never forget 10%."**